Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 What are Dynamic Search Ads (DSAs)?

-At this point, you still may be wondering what exactly Dynamic Search Ads are.
-The short definition is that DSAs use Google's advanced crawling technology to comb your website for the most relevant keywords to target and automatically use them in your ad targeting and ad copy.
+DSAs use Google's advanced crawling technology to comb your website content for relevant search terms to target and use in your ad targeting and ad copy.

 “Ideal for advertisers with a well-developed website or a large inventory, Dynamic Search Ads use your website to target your ads and can help fill in the gaps of your keywords-based campaigns.”

-This doesn't mean that DSAs are reserved only for eCommerce sites that have a large inventory for Google to index.
-You can use Dynamic Search Ads very effectively, so long as you know what services to emphasize and what pages to direct your traffic towards.
+This doesn't mean DSAs are only for eCommerce sites with a large inventory for Google to index.
+You can use Dynamic Search Ads effectively, so long as you know what services to emphasize and what pages to direct your traffic towards.

-Dynamic Search Ads are all about that keyword: dynamic.
-The key to their success is all about how well you can use them to cater to your ideal customers.
-And, on top of that, how strategically you can manage the traffic that your DSAs generate.
+Dynamic Search Ads are all about sending the most relevant traffic to the best-suited landing page.
+But the key to their success relies on how well you use them to attract ideal customers, and how strategically you can manage the traffic that your DSAs generate.

 How Dynamic Search Ads work